likelylogic/jest-chrome-faker/README.md

 ### Roadmap

-At this moment, Jest Chrome faker has partial implementations of Storage, Tabs and History:
+At this moment, Jest Chrome faker has partial implementations of some core APIs:

 - [likelylogic/jest-chrome-faker/tree/master/src/api](src/api)